peter88213/nvhelp-de/source/character_view.rst

 .. hint::
    This text box can hold any character data that seem important to you.
-   If "Ziele" is not the right category for you kann man change the label in the `book settings <book_view.html#umbenennungen>`__.
+   If "Ziele" is not the right category for you können Sie change the label in the `book settings <book_view.html#umbenennungen>`__.

 Links